equilibriumdata/equilibriumdata.github.io/PSI.md

 ## Availability

-The documentations of all versions of the PSI/Nagra database, including data tables, can be downloaded from the [Nagra website](https://www.nagra.ch/en).
-The documentation and the electronic versions of the latest update are available at the [PSI website](https://www.psi.ch/les/database).
+The documentations of all versions of the PSI/Nagra database, including data tables, can be downloaded from the <a  href="https://www.nagra.ch/en" target="_blank" rel="noopener">Nagra website</a>.
+The documentation and the electronic versions of the latest update are available at the <a  href="https://www.psi.ch/les/database" target="_blank" rel="noopener">PSI website</a>.